nearprotocol/stakewars/README.md

 The wallet for Stake Wars: https://wallet.tatooine.nearprotocol.com

+## UPDATE Nov 12th

+* Just update the issue templates.
+We are now measuring severity internally since the templates were jsut confusing.
+* The simplified submission process is: just follow the template, and we will add label.
+* If we add the `help wanted` tag, you can fix it and receive tokens as part of the competition as well.

 ## How to get started

 Before you start, please make sure that you have a machine with